-Our framework supports lifting any 2D pose format (e.g., SMPL~\cite{huang2022capturing}, COCO~\cite{lin2014microsoft}, H36M~\cite{ionescu2013human3}) to 3D by retraining on the desired format.
+Our framework supports lifting any 2D pose format (e.g., SMPL~\cite{huang2022capturing}, COCO~\cite{lin2014microsoft}, H36M~\cite{ionescu2013human3}) to 3D by retraining on the desired format(\cref{fig:teaser}(c)(d)).
 This work focuses on enhancing the \textbf{2D-to-3D lifting process}.
 Errors from inaccurate 2D detectors, caused by significant deviations from ground truth are beyond our scope, as we do not process raw images or apply secondary corrections.
 By decoupling image input from 3D motion estimation, we use limited 3D data to synthesize large-scale virtual training samples, improving generalization.

-We summarize our contributions as: 1) We propose a multi-view lifting framework from monocular input that leverages 2D pre-training to learn strong motion priors, and fine-tunes on limited 3D data to enable view-consistent generation, effectively lifting 2D knowledge to enhance 3D motion reconstruction.
-2) We propose a novel human motion representation that separates local motion from global movement to enable fine-grained action learning.
-Ground-plane cues are incorporated to accelerate trajectory convergence, enabling accurate 3D motion reconstruction with absolute location.
-3) Extensive experiments demonstrate the effectiveness and generalization of our method, outperforming prior approaches in both motion accuracy and global positioning, even without scene-specific data.
+Our main contributions are as follows: (1) We propose a multi-view lifting framework from monocular input that leverages 2D pretraining to learn strong motion priors and is fine-tuned on limited 3D data to enable view-consistent generation, effectively lifting 2D knowledge to enhance 3D motion reconstruction.
+(2) We propose a novel human motion representation that separates local motion from global movement, enabling accurate absolute pose recovery while preserving fine-grained motion details.
+(3) We compute the ground-plane equation from camera poses and encode it into the network, thereby explicitly constraining human positions in the physical space and accelerating the convergence of multi-view global trajectory learning.
+(4) Extensive experiments demonstrate the effectiveness and generalization of our method, outperforming prior approaches in both motion accuracy and global positioning, even without scene-specific data.